PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 No real-model conversion was repeated because this is a straight-line ownership move and dedicated runtime injection proves the complete terminal sequence, state identity, and raw result preservation.

+## Absolute-final cleanup composite characterization

+The remaining-result inventory selected the three adjacent absolute-final cleanups immediately before `topology_layout.primary.absolute_final`.
+They run boundary-signature cleanup, the existing affine/InstanceNorm composite, and the existing normalization/attention/rank-one composite in that order.
+All three results are independent and unconsumed; the latter two already receive the same shared `ModelIRPassContext`.

+`tests/test_flatbuffer_direct_absolute_final_cleanup_orchestration.py` fixes
+the three raw result names and nested schemas, exact model/context argument policy, adjacency, and topology/layout refresh successor.
+Its one strict expected failure requires `passes/absolute_final_cleanup_orchestration.py` to expose one context owner that returns the three unchanged composite results as an ordered tuple, with the lowerer retaining one replacement result.

+Sequential characterization under core-only `uv` completed with `387 passed, 1 xfailed in 19.31s` across the dedicated contract and affected boundary-signature, affine/InstanceNorm, normalization/attention/rank-one, terminal-layout, shared-context, phase-store, and architecture contracts.
+The sole expected failure is the intentionally absent top-level context owner.
+Focused Ruff and whitespace checks passed.

+This checkpoint changes no production source, callback, context identity, graph mutation, pass order, nested result schema, topology/layout refresh, store entry, API, artifact, dependency, or TensorFlow boundary.
+No real-model conversion was repeated.